Fijishi-Enterprises/GENO-Energy-Optimization/README.md

 * 1d_results.gms - Contains definitions for the model results.
 * 1e_inputs.gms - Contains instructions on how to load input data, as well as forms a lot of helpful sets based on said data, for example in order to facilitate writing the constraints.
 * 2a_variables.gms - Contains variable definitions used by the models.
-* 2b_equations.gms - Contains the equation definitions for the models.
+* 2b_eqDeclarations.gms - Contains equation declarations for the models.
+* 2c_objective.gms - Contains the objective function definition.
+* 2d_constraints.gms - Contains definitions for constraint equations.
 * *Model Definition Files* - Contains GAMS definitions for different models, essentially lists the equations (constraints) that apply.
 Current files include *schedule.gms*, *building.gms* and *invest.gms*.
 * 3a_periodicInit.gms - Initializes various data and sets for the solve loop.
 * 3b_inputsLoop.gms	- Instructions for possible data import inside the solve loop, as well as forecast in-the-loop improvements.
 * 3c_periodicLoop.gms - Contains instructions for the forecast-time structure of the desired model.
 * 3d_setVariableLimits.gms - Defines the variable boundaries for each solve.
 * 3e_solve.gms - Contains the GAMS solve command for using the solver.
+* 3f_afterSolve.gms - Fixes some variable values after solve.
 * 4a_outputVariant.gms - Contains instructions for storing desired results during the solve loop.
 * 4b_outputInvariant.gms - Calculates further results post-solve.
 * 4c_outputQuickFile.gms